 - The grantee must agree to abide by the requirements of MS 16B.98, Grants Management Process. - The grantee must agree to abide by the requirements of MS 129D.17, Arts and Cultural Heritage Fund. - Changes to approved projects must be submitted in writing and require approval from the Minnesota Historical Society. - All publicity releases, informational brochures, public reports, publications, and other public information relating to approved projects must acknowledge assistance from the Arts and Cultural Heritage Fund.
 Acknowledgment language is included in the grant agreement. - The Legacy Logo, which can be downloaded in various formats here, identifies projects funded by the Clean Water, Land, and Legacy Amendment.
-Recipients of funds from the Outdoor Heritage Fund, Parks and Trails Fund, Clean Water Fund, or the Arts and Cultural Heritage Fund should: - o display the Legacy Logo on Legacy-funded construction projects - o display the Legacy Logo on printed, online, and other materials funded with money from one or more of the funds - o use this acknowledgment for restoration/preservation (building) projects: This project has been financed in part with funds provided by the State of Minnesota from the Arts and Cultural Heritage Fund through the Minnesota Historical Society.
-Post a project identification sign in a prominent location while work is in progress on a historic property.
-All publicity releases, informational brochures, and public reports relating to an approved grant project must contain an acknowledgment as follows: This publication was made possible in part by the people of Minnesota through a grant funded by an appropriation to the Minnesota Historical Society from the Minnesota Arts and Cultural Heritage Fund.
-Any views, findings, opinions, conclusions, or recommendations expressed in this publication are those of the authors and do not necessarily represent those of the State of Minnesota, the Minnesota Historical Society, or the Minnesota Historic Resources Advisory Committee.
+Recipients of funds from the Outdoor Heritage Fund, Parks and Trails Fund, Clean Water Fund, or the Arts and Cultural Heritage Fund should: - O Display the Legacy Logo and/or the following acknowledgement on construction signs, printed, online, and other public materials:

+This project has been financed in part with funds provided by the State of Minnesota from the Arts and Cultural Heritage Fund through the Minnesota Historical Society.